-Morning Student drop-off
+Morning Student Drop-off

-- 1. Students may be dropped off after 7:50 a.m. each morning.
-Elementary students must report to the multipurpose room or gym until 8:05 a.m. - 2.
-Morning carpool uses one lane of traffic.
-Students are dropped off at the north end of the curb (after their cars pass the front doors).
-Parents proceed through the carpool lane and pull up to the sidewalk as far forward as possible.
-Students should exit on the right side of the car to ensure their safety. - 3.
-Carpool is safest and most efficient when students are dropped off at the curb.
-Parents who must park should walk their student into the school via the designated crosswalk. - 4.
-There is no student drop-off on Crystal Avenue.
-Please follow the outlined carpool procedures. - 5.
+Students may be dropped off after 7:35 a.m. each morning.
+K-3 students must report to the multipurpose room each morning until the homeroom teacher escorts them to the classroom.
+4-6 students must report to the small gymnasium each morning until they are released at 7:50 am to walk to the homeroom class.

+- 1. Parents drive through the carpool lane and pull up to the sidewalk into the open spot furthest forward.
+Students need to exit the right side of the car to ensure their safety.
+PLEASE DO NOT STOP UNLESS YOU ARE IN THE FURTHEST FORWARD OPEN POSITION AT THE CURB. - 2.
 If students arrive after school begins, parents need to park, walk their students into school and sign their student in at the school office.